 - The plaintiff’s injury caused damages such as pain and suffering, medical bills, and loss of enjoyment of life

 Meeting with seasoned California personal injury attorneys should be your next step if you suspect that your loved one’s nursing facility negligently caused them to get the virus or if they succumbed to the virus.

 A California Personal Injury Lawyer Can Help with Nursing Home Abuse

 Nursing homes, in general, have a long history of being fraught with problems, usually involving abuse or neglect of residents’ basic needs.
 With the onset of widespread COVID-19, not taking every step they can to prevent its spread and protect their residents is neglect.
 If your aging family member in a nursing home is diagnosed with coronavirus or lost their life to it, you have legal rights.

 Get in touch with a well-versed California personal injury attorney from Arash Law to discuss the conditions and circumstances at your loved one’s nursing home.
 You could have a valid legal claim for negligence.
 As such, you or your loved one deserve compensation for your suffering.

 Contact Arash Law today by phone (888) 488-1391 or online to receive your free case consultation.
-Our team of highly experienced nursing home abuse attorneys has recovered over 200 million dollars for clients.
-We have decades of experience seeking justice for personal injury plaintiffs in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
+Our team of highly experienced nursing home abuse attorneys and car accident lawyers in California has recovered over 500 million dollars for clients.
+We have decades of experience seeking justice for personal injury plaintiffs in San Francisco, Sacramento, Sherman Oaks, Fresno, Bakersfield, Palm Springs, San Diego, San Bernardino, San Jose, Riverside, Los Angeles and throughout California.